jman717/QueueObj/README.md

 * json_func_all - process custom function names in created objects.
 Custom processing names can be used in any json appender, this is just one example.
 * json_status - queue and process all objects by status.
 * json_name - queue and process all objects by name.
+* json_version - queue and process all objects by version.

 Mocha Test
 ---------